 - Ground yourself in the research supporting outdoor learning as a lever for academic achievement and students’ social-emotional well being.

 - Draw inspiration from other *motivated* educators and a retreat in the mountains to ensure your students get outdoors more often and more effectively.

 - Backpack in the mountains with other inspired, inspiring, incredible educators while honing your teaching craft!

-$800 (Includes all professional development curriculum to empower you to teach outdoors, meals starting with lunch on 7/20, backpacking equipment and instruction, and wilderness camping experience).
+Tuition: $800 -Includes all professional development curriculum to empower you to teach outdoors and all meals starting with lunch on 7/19 (except dinner in town on 7/19), backpacking equipment and instruction, and wilderness camping experience.

 This is a 6-day experience including a 5-day, 4-night backpacking component.
 No prior backpacking or camping experience is necessary, but a basic level of fitness and a desire to spend time camping and hiking are a must.
 All required camping and hiking skills will be taught throughout the retreat.
 The hiking distances are typically about 2-5 miles each day at elevations above 11,000’, with packs ranging from 30-45 pounds.
 All group work – from cooking to navigating to camp set up – will be shared by participants.